Public lands chief hangs on despite nomination getting nixed

 Pendley's tenure already has far outlasted the 210 days that an official can serve in an acting position under the Federal Vacancies Reform Act, according to a federal lawsuit filed last month by Montana Gov. Steve Bullock, a Democrat who is seeking to unseat Daines.

+Bullock's campaign last week launched an ad touting the governor's opposition to Pendley and criticizing Daines for not opposing him.

-Trump administration officials contend Bullock's lawsuit is frivolous, arguing that Pendley was never officially named “acting director" but rather that he is “exercising the delegated authority of the director."
+Trump administration officials contend Bullock's lawsuit is frivolous.
+They argue that Pendley was never officially named “acting director" but rather that he is “exercising the delegated authority of the director."

-Critics say the administration is falling back on semantics and legal slight of hand to obscure Pendley's influence over an agency that oversees oil and gas drilling, grazing and other activities on vast areas in the U.S. West.
+Critics say the administration is falling back on semantics and legal sleight of hand to obscure Pendley's control over an agency that oversees oil and gas drilling, grazing and other activities on vast areas in the U.S. West.

-Bullock attorney Raph Graybill say Pendley's May memo “confirms, without a doubt, what we already know: William Perry Pendley runs the Bureau of Land Management and continues to do so in violation of the United States Constitution and federal law.”
+Bullock's chief legal counsel, Raph Graybill, said Pendley's May memo “confirms, without a doubt, what we already know: William Perry Pendley runs the Bureau of Land Management and continues to do so in violation of the United States Constitution and federal law.”

+A second lawsuit seeking to oust Pendley is pending after being filed in federal court in Washington, D.C., in May by two conservation groups, Western Watersheds Project and Public Employees for Environmental Responsibility.

 “Pendley is doing their bidding," said Jayson O'Neill with the Western Values Project, an advocacy group opposed to Pendley's leadership of the bureau.
 “He worked in the private sector doing their bidding and now he gets to turn that to a position in which he has authority to do things much faster and also avoid the limelight and accountability that a Senate hearing would bring."